VenalityXT/Active-Directory-and-DNS-Server-Deployment/README.md

 <img width="784" height="558" alt="image" src="https://github.com/user-attachments/assets/6c15d4e1-4c87-406c-8ee8-2bead6a04dc5" />

 > By selecting **"This server from the server pool"**, you're ensuring that the roles will be installed on the local server, rather than another machine in the network.
-This step confirms you're working on the right server for your domain setup.

 ---

-## **Step 4: Install AD DS and DNS Roles**
+### Step 4: Install AD DS and DNS Roles

 In the **Server Roles** list, check the boxes for:
-- **Active Directory Domain Services**
+- **Active Directory Domain Services (AD DS)**
 - **DNS Server**

+These roles are essential for setting up your domain controller and ensuring internal name resolution for your network.

-You may see a validation message warning about the absence of a static IP address.
+You may see a validation message about the absence of a static IP address.
-AD DS and DNS require a fixed IP to prevent future connectivity issues.
+Since **AD DS** and **DNS** require a fixed IP to function properly, you'll need to resolve this before continuing.
-Continue to the next step to fix this.

 <img width="782" height="558" alt="image" src="https://github.com/user-attachments/assets/32a392a4-937e-4594-84bb-ca6ee76583ae" />

+> **Note:** If you see the static IP warning, don't worry—this is a reminder that a domain controller needs a consistent network identity.
+We'll address this in **Step 5** by configuring a static IP for the server.

 ---

-## **Step 5: Configure a Static IP Address**
+### Step 5: Configure a Static IP Address

-Before continuing, open **Network Connections** → Right-click your Ethernet adapter → **Properties** → **Internet Protocol Version 4 (TCP/IPv4)** → **Properties**.
+Before continuing with the role installation, it’s essential to configure a **static IP address** for the server.
+This ensures that the server maintains a consistent network identity and can reliably act as its own DNS authority.

+To set a static IP, follow these steps:
+1. Open **Network Connections** and right-click your **Ethernet adapter**.
+2. Select **Properties**, then click on **Internet Protocol Version 4 (TCP/IPv4)** and choose **Properties** again.
-Select **“Use the following IP address”** and configure it manually:
+3. Select **"Use the following IP address"** and enter the following settings:

 - **IP address:** 10.0.2.15
 - **Subnet mask:** 255.255.255.0
 - **Default gateway:** 10.0.2.15
 - **Preferred DNS server:** 10.0.2.15
 - **Alternate DNS server:** 8.8.8.8

-This ensures the server maintains a consistent network identity and can reliably act as its own DNS authority.
+This configuration ensures that the server’s network identity remains fixed, and it can function properly as a domain controller with DNS capabilities.

 <img width="1599" height="496" alt="image" src="https://github.com/user-attachments/assets/b45296f8-1a08-4a96-b50f-1f3a43698ca4" />

 <img width="1599" height="824" alt="image" src="https://github.com/user-attachments/assets/d81ea652-7d49-4e40-8868-29943c719416" />

+> Configuring a static IP is critical for domain controllers because it ensures consistent network addressing, preventing future conflicts or disruptions that might arise from a dynamic IP address.

 ---